What is the role of the Witness Assistance Service?

 How do I contact the WAS?

 WAS staff are located in the CDPP offices in Sydney (02 9321 1100) and Melbourne (03 9605 4333).
 However, the WAS is a national resource and provides assistance to witnesses and victims in whichever state or territory you are located.
-When you phone, tell reception you’d like to speak to someone from the Witness Assistance Service.
+When you phone, tell reception you’d like to speak to someone from the WAS.

 Who can I contact if I want to know more about the case I’m involved in?